jbanday808/Enterprise-Threat-Hunting/docs/dynamic-analysis.md

 ---

-**Figure 6:** PowerShell monitoring query used to identify encoded PowerShell execution and malicious scripting activity.
+Figure 7: PowerShell monitoring query used to identify encoded PowerShell execution and malicious scripting activity.

 ---